LiLabAtVT/RegulatoryNetwork/script/lasso/readme.md

-This folder contains scripts for Bayesian regression.
-The data used:
+This folder contains scripts for LASSO regression.
+Start the file from 'MainChipX.py' The data used:
 'golddata.csv', which is golden standard dataset from Dapseq, first column is the TFs and the second column is the target genes.